IstvanGercsak/TheMonkees/README.md

    - rows (on the Tour info page)
    - social links (on every page)

-As a user I want to see the "buzz" effect on the:
+As a user I want to see the "Buzz" effect on the:
-- "Buzz" effect on the menu items (on every page)
+- Menu items (on every page)

 ### Field checking